StarKRE22/Atomic/README.md

 ## Manual References
 Atomic Framework consists of three main modules, each with its own detailed documentation that you can access via the links below:
-- **[Atomic.Elements](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/Elements/Docs/Manual.md)** is a library of reactive and modular components for Unity and C# ⚙️
+- **[Atomic.Elements](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/Elements/Docs/Manual.md)** — a library of reactive and modular components for Unity and C#
-- **[Atomic.Entities](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/Entities/Docs/Manual.md)** is a framework for Unity and C# that allows you to architect your game using entities
+- **[Atomic.Entities](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/Entities/Docs/Manual.md)** — a framework for Unity and C# that allows you to architect your game using entities

 <!--
 - **[Atomic.EventBus](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/EventBus/Docs/Manual.md)** — high-performance event handling system ⚡